 Pete Granger, President, Ex-Officio

-Granger has extensive background in the commercial seafood industry, having fished commercially in Puget Sound and Alaska and processed and marketing seafood products for several companies.
-He was sales director for Seafood Producers Cooperative in Bellingham 1989-1993.
+Pete Granger is Board President for the WWCoalition.
+Pete has an extensive background in the commercial seafood industry, having fished commercially in Puget Sound and Alaska and has processed and marketed seafood products for several companies.
+Pete was sales director for Seafood Producers Cooperative in Bellingham, 1989-1993.
 Additionally, he served as executive director for several fisheries trade associations working on government relations and policies regarding the fishing industry.
-He also served on the board of the Nooksack Salmon Enhancement Association from 1997-2001.
+Pete also served on the board of the Nooksack Salmon Enhancement Association from 1997-2001.
 In addition to the Working Waterfront Coalition, he currently serves

 Jim Kyle, Vice-President, Commercial Fishing, GOVERNMENT Relations Committee Chair

-Jim Kyle commercially fished his way through college, graduate school, an eight year public school teaching career, and seined for salmon for over half a century.
-All family members, wife Kathy and four children, worked on their seiner "Home Shore."
-During a low salmon price era Jim and family operated a kayak mothership Alaska wilderness charter service in Southeast Alaska.
-Jim has served on numerous industry boards of directors and was a founder of the Working Waterfront Coalition.
-Home Shore was sold to son Ben in 2015, and Jim and Kathy now take to the water on a slow single engine "pleasure" boat which is now berthed in Sitka, Alaska.
+Jim commercially fished his way through college, graduate school, an eight-year public school teaching career, and seined for salmon for over half a century.
+All his family members, wife Kathy and four children, worked on their seiner "Home Shore."
+During a low salmon price era, Jim and family operated a kayak mothership, Alaska wilderness charter service in Southeast Alaska.
+Home Shore was sold to son, Ben in 2015, and Jim and Kathy now take to the water on a slow single engine "pleasure" boat which is berthed in Sitka, Alaska.

 Deborah Granger, Secretary, At-LArge